GoogleCloudPlatform/gradle-appengine-plugin/README.md

 ## Usage

-To use the GAE plugin, include in your build script:
+To use the App Engine plugin, include in your build script:

     apply plugin: 'gae'